 Portugal is a great destination for visiting the mountains.
 The interior of the country has plenty of mountain ranges for those looking to explore.
 Many of the natural park areas are found in the mountains as well, and offer hiking, camping, horseback riding, cozy cabins, and more.
 The Serra da Estrela range is where you'll find the nation's highest peak as well as a unique ecosystem, a large network of trails (Trilhos Verdes), and beautiful valleys.
 You'll also find quaint mountain villages with hotels and restaurants where you can relax.
 Other mountain ranges worth visiting include the Montanhas Magicas (Magic Mountains), the Serra da Freita, and the Montemuro range.

-Switzerland is a very popular destination for those that love to take road trips.
+Taking a road trip through Switzerland is very good way to see the countryside and smaller destinations.
 A drive through the Alps is an amazing experience.
 It's hard to find anywhere else where you are surrounded by beautiful mountains while also exploring historic villages, pastoral farmlands, and world-famous cities.

-With many possiblities for a road trip, Portugal is a great place to take on the open road.
+Portugal is a great place to take a road trip.
 With a long coastline and gorgeous mountain ranges, plenty of opportunities for road trips can be found here.
 Take a drive from Porto south along the coast to Lisbon, then keep heading south all the way to the Algarve.
 Or, just focus on one particular stretch of coastline such as the dramatic cliffs along the southern coastline, or the historic towns and castles on the Atlantic.
 Inland you'll find natural park areas, mountain ranges, small villages, vineyards and wineries, ancient ruins, adventure sports, and cozy cottages.

-Switzerland is an amazing family-friendly country to visit.
+With a huge array of activities for kids, Switzerland is very family-friendly.
 With cultural cities, gorgeous mountains, outdoor activities, mountain resorts, and terrific food, it's no surprise that this country is very family friendly.
 The small towns in the Alps offer a mix of relaxing and adventurous things to do such as hiking, exploring playgrounds, admiring views, and visiting farms.
 It's easy to get around almost anywhere in the country with public transit, too.

 Interlaken: While the city is beautiful, it's really the surrounding areas that you and your family will enjoy.
 There are amazing hikes, stunning views, playgrounds, lakes, and more.
 There's also an impressive ropes course that adventurous kids will love, funiculars, gondolas, and so many water sports!

-Portugal is an extremely popular country to visit for families.
+As it has a large number of activities for kids, Portugal is a very family-friendly destination.
 Just to get started, you'll have a combination of amazing beaches, historical cities, castles, national parks, mountains, and more.
 Family-friendly beach resorts in the Algarve offer more than just a beach vacation, as you can also explore the cliffs and sea caves as well as old fishing villages, and even take a dolphin watching cruise.
 Up the Atlantic coast are more beach towns such as Praia da Costa Nova, Figueira da Foz, or Peniche, all with rich cultural and outdoor experiences.
 Sintra has castles to explore and public gardens, and the big cities of Lisbon and Porto offer family friendly museums, amazing viewpoints, fun trams, tuk tuk tours, and yummy foods.
 The interior of the country is home to fun national park and wildlife areas with camping, hiking, and scenic viewpoints.
 You can also tour monasteries, uncover ancient ruins, and explore old castles that dot the landscape.
 Kids will love every bit of it.

 Portimao: Kids will love the wide range of activities available near Portimao.
 They can kayak through caves, see an underwater world snorkeling, learn to surf, visit waterparks, explore nature parks, and more.
 There are activities that the whole family can enjoy, making this stretch of coastline the perfect option for those traveling with kids.